Militant Christian Patriots: Relationship to other groups

 The group had a reasonably good relationship with the British Union of Fascists, the main fascist organisation in the UK and one that frequently had a fractious relationship with other actors on the far-right, and MCP material was on sale in the BUF bookshop in Canterbury.
 It became close to the Nordic League and the two groups worked together in attempting to influence members of the government away from involvement in any action against Germany.
-The group also worked closely with the National Citizens Union, an originally anti-socialist group that had moved increasingly to anti-Semitism during the 1930s.
+The group also worked closely with the National Citizens Union, an originally anti-socialist group that had moved increasingly to antisemitism during the 1930s.

 Richard Stokes, the Labour MP for Ipswich was a member of the group.

 The MCP affiliated to the Coordinating Committee, an umbrella group established by Archibald Maule Ramsay that also included the British Democratic Party, the National Citizens Union and the British Empire Union.
 This group proved short-lived however as the differences between the member groups led to its collapse.

 The fate of the MCP is unclear although it continued to exist after the outbreak of war, its publications appearing until April 1940.
 However the group was not revived after the war.